 SuperQuilt consists of 19 layers of foam, wadding, and foil sheeting.
 It provides excellent heat reflection, keeping your conservatory warm in winter and cool in summer.

-SuperQuilt has a Warrington Fire Certificate.
+SuperQuilt is the only Multi Foil Insulation available that has a Fire Certificate.
 The multi-foil layers use 100% aluminium, compared to a metalised equivalent in other lower quality products.